This article was originally published in May 2015 and updated in October 2018

-Famous for its Chardonnay and Pinot Noir, the Yarra Valley near Australia’s south coast is one of the country’s best spots to spend a day among the vines on a wine tour.
-Just an hour’s drive east of Melbourne, connoisseurs and vacationing day-trippers alike flock here not only to please their palates, but to also enjoy the stunning views of the sun-soaked vineyards.
-Here’s a starter guide to exploring the beautiful Yarra Valley.
+Famous for its Chardonnay and Pinot Noir, the Yarra Valley wineries near Australia’s south coast are one of the country’s best spots to spend a day among the vines.
+Just an hour’s drive east of Melbourne, connoisseurs and vacationing day-trippers flock here to please their palates while soaking in stunning views of the sun-soaked vineyards.
+Here’s a starter guide to exploring the beautiful Yarra Valley vineyards, in one of Australia’s best wine regions.

 Yarra Valley wine tasting tours

-Thanks to the Yarra Valley’s proximity to Melbourne, it’s easy to explore the area in just one day.
-There are many operators in the area including Wine Compass and Australian Wine Tour Co.
-Tours typically leave from the CBD around 7 a.m. and will have everyone back around 3 p.m., affording plenty of time to visit four different wineries and stop for lunch (which you will desperately need even if you don’t fall in the ‘lightweight’ category!).
+Yarra Valley wine tours from Melbourne are a common day trip, as the region’s close proximity to the city makes it easy to see the highlights in just one day.
+There are many operators in the area including Wine Compass and Australian Wine Tour Co., whose tours typically leave from the CBD around 7 a.m. and have everyone back around 3 p.m., affording plenty of time to visit four different wineries and stop for lunch.

-Other options for exploring include hiring a driver for a private tour, driving yourself (make sure someone in your group is the DD, obviously), or cycling between vineyards.
-A bucket-list-worthy way to explore Yarra Valley is to see it from above, with a hot air balloon ride.
+Other options for exploring include hiring a driver for a private excursion, doing a self-drive itinerary (make sure someone in your group is the designated driver, obviously!), or cycling between vineyards.
+A bucket list-worthy way to enjoy a Yarra Valley wine tour is to see it from above, with a hot air balloon ride.
 The day starts around the ungodly hour of around 4 a.m., but the early wakeup is worth it for the spectacular sunrise views.
-Tours include a glass of sparkling wine with breakfast before heading off on a wine tour, making for an unforgettable way to experience the best of the Yarra Valley.
+Tours include a glass of sparkling wine with breakfast before heading off on a wine tour, making for an unforgettable way to experience the best of the Yarra Valley wine trail.

-While day tours are a great way to get an overview of the region, visitors with more time on their hands should take advantage of packages which include an overnight stay at one of the area resorts—some even have spas!
+While day tours are a great way to get an overview of the region, visitors with more time on their hands should take advantage of packages which include an overnight stay at a Yarra Valley resort—some even have spas!
 Foodies should be sure to book one of the tours that combines vineyard visits with gourmet food or a stop at a chocolaterie and creamery.
 Is there any better combination than wine and chocolate?

 Few people can brag about having extensive wine knowledge, so staff at the wineries are happy to walk guests through details such as the winemaking process, explaining which ingredients are added into each blend, and how something as simple as sampling a tiny piece of chocolate with a glass of shiraz can dramatically change the taste.
 To avoid looking like a total rookie, follow these steps during each pour: